WTLB: Sports network

 Since WTLB and WRNY have to lower power at night to avoid interference with other stations, Galaxy sought an FM translator to serve the city at night.
 In 2012, they acquired translator W256AJ at 99.1 FM from the Christian Broadcasting System, owners of WJIV, moved the translator from Hotel Utica to the top of Smith Hill, and boosted its power.
 The new signal began simulcasting WTLB's programs on September 13, 2012.
 On September 8, 2016, W256AJ broke from its WTLB simulcast to become variety hits-formatted "Tony FM", which also simulcasts on the HD2 subchannel of sister station WKLL.
 WIXT followed suit on March 23, 2018.
 On November 15, 2018, WTLB and WRNY's programming was restored to the FM dial when Galaxy signed on translator W243DY at 96.5.

 In 2016 Galaxy moved their Utica studios (WKLL, WOUR, WUMX, WTLB, WRNY and WIXT) from Washington Mills to Downtown Utica inside the new Landmarc Building (the old HSBC Location) and renamed it Galaxy Media.
 Inside their new location the walls on the side of the street for each studio are made entirely of glass, allowing people to see DJ's at work similar to the Good Morning America studios (Galaxy has long used a similar layout for their studio in Syracuse).

+WTLB went silent in December 2025, as its transmitter site land was sold; the station's four towers were demolished in January 2026.
+WRNY was not affected and continues to air "ESPN Radio Utica-Rome" programming.